noisepy/noisepy-io/docs/index.rst

-.. noisepy_seis_io documentation main file.
+.. noisepy-seis-io documentation main file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to noisepy_seis_io's documentation!
+Welcome to noisepy-seis-io's documentation!
 ========================================================================================

 Dev Guide - Getting Started